canary-for-cognition/multimodal-dl-framework/classifier/README.md

 ## Requirements

-The code is based on PyTorch and can run both on CPU and GPU supporting CUDA.
+The code is based on PyTorch and can run both on CPU and GPUs supporting CUDA.
 In order to run the software, please install the requirements listed in the `requirements.txt` file.
-The code has been tested using PyTorch 1.4.0.

 ## Framework Components